 There are two main ways to locate foreign legislation, by jurisdiction and by subject.
 If one method doesn't work for you, try the other method, or try the Jurisdiction & Subject options.
 If you still aren't able to find a copy of the legislation, look for country-specific guidance in T2 of the Bluebook or use the resources in Where to Begin to find a guide that will provide more specifics on locating legislation in your jurisdiction.

-Most countries publish their legislation chronologically in a government gazette.
+In addition, many countries publish their legislation chronologically in a government gazette.
 This is most analogous to, but not the same as, the Federal Register in the U.S. Many countries do not organize their laws by subject, so those countries do not have something similar to the United States Code (U.S.C.).
 A country-specific guide will generally indicate where you can expect to find a country's laws published.

 Having the name and/or number assigned to the law, and date of enactment and/or date of publication in the government gazette, will generally allow you to locate the law in the relevant gazette once you locate the gazette through the first couple resources below.